thanhit95/multi-threading/notes-demos-exercises.md

 &nbsp;

+### DEMO 04 - ID

+Getting thread id.

+&nbsp;

+### DEMO 05 - LIST OF MULTIPLE THREADS

+Handling a list of multiple threads.

+&nbsp;

+### DEMO 06 - TERMINATE

+Forcing a thread to terminate (i.e. killing the thread).

+Sometimes, we want to force a thread to terminate (for convenient).
+However, for careful practice, the thread should terminate by itself, not by external factors.

+&nbsp;

+### DEMO 07 - RETURN VALUE

+You learn how to return value from a thread, and how to use that value for future tasks.

+&nbsp;

 ### DEMO 08 - DETACH

 When a thread is created, one of its attributes defines whether it is joinable or detached.
 Only threads that are created as joinable can be joined.
 If a thread is created as detached, it can never be joined.

+&nbsp;

+### DEMO 09 - YIELD

+Yield is an action that occurs in a computer program during multithreading, of forcing a processor to relinquish control of the current running thread, and sending it to the end of the running queue, of the same scheduling priority.

+&nbsp;

+### DEMO 10 - THREAD POOL

+How learn how to use thread pool and how thread pool works.

+A thread pool is a software design pattern for achieving concurrency of execution in a computer program.
+Often also called a replicated workers or worker-crew model, a thread pool maintains multiple threads waiting for tasks to be allocated for concurrent execution by the supervising program.
+By maintaining a pool of threads, the model increases performance and avoids latency in execution due to frequent creation and destruction of threads for short-lived tasks.

 &nbsp;